Did you know that at an average over 30,000 new websites are hacked every single day?

-- 6 Tips to Secure Your WordPress Sites from Hackers
+- How to Secure Your WordPress Sites from Hackers

-This is the reason why my blog got hacked.
-It was a malware attack, which was a backdoor script inserted into one of my blog files (I guess so) to steal over 100 links from BloggersPassion.
+This is the reason why our blog got hacked.
+It was a malware attack, which was a backdoor script inserted into one of our blog files to steal over 100 links from BloggersPassion.
 The issue is resolved now and my blog is completely secure from the attacks.

-But what I highly recommend you is to secure your WordPress sites from malware attacks.
-You never know who’s going to hack your site by injecting bad files into your website folders.
+It might happen with your blog as well and you never know who’s going to hack your site by injecting bad files into your website folders.

-I highly suggest you to install Anti-malware security plugin from WordPress as it can secure your WordPress sites from all the malware and viruses.
-It’s not only a free plugin but it is also one of the very few WordPress plugins that got a full 5 star rating.
+We highly suggest you to install Anti-malware security plugin from WordPress as it can secure your WordPress sites from all the malware and viruses.

 This plugin runs a total scan on your website files to automatically remove all the security threads and backdoor scripts (if you have any).
 It will also keep your blog safe from known vulnerabilities.